bcfchen/pigeon/README.md

 ### Next steps

+* Testing
-- Unit testing of React components as well as redux actions/reducers etc
+ * Unit testing of React components as well as redux actions/reducers etc
-- UI automation tests with Selenium
+ * UI automation tests with Selenium
+* UI/UX Features
-- Improve transition between chat and info screens, potentially with TransitionGroup
+ * Improve transition between chat and info screens, potentially with TransitionGroup
-- Implement retry mechanism for unsuccessful attempts to add new messages (ex. no connection)
+ * Implement retry mechanism for unsuccessful attempts to add new messages (ex. no connection)
-- Visual indicator (ex. "..." in iMessage) while user is typing in the message box
+ * Visual indicator (ex. "..." in iMessage) while user is typing in the message box
+* Tech Improvements
-- Refactor language localeUtilities to be more configurable and scalable to accomodate more languages
+ * Refactor language localeUtilities to be more configurable and scalable to accomodate more languages
+ * Implement error handling for both globally (ex. default popup) and locally within components (ex. error banner)

 ### To install
 Clone this repo with